Roberto Martínez: Everton

 On 12 April 2014, Martínez led Everton to a 1–0 win away at Sunderland to move Everton up to fourth place in the Premier League and register a club record seventh straight Premier League win, which also gave them a club record Premier League points tally with five games remaining.
 Eight days later, Everton won 2–0 at Goodison Park to make Martínez the first Everton manager since Harry Catterick in the 1969–70 season to record a league double over Manchester United.
 He eventually led the team to a fifth place finish in the league in his first season at the club.
 Martínez signed a new five-year contract after the season ended.

 Despite finishing fifth the previous season, Everton's 2014–15 campaign was less successful.
 By March 2015, they had won just one of their last ten matches.
 A 2–0 defeat to Arsenal resulted in the Blues dropping to 14th, six points above the relegation zone.
 In the Europa League, Everton advanced to the round of 16, winning 7–2 on aggregate against Young Boys.
-Martínez's side were however knocked out after a 5–2 loss to Ukrainian side Dynamo Kiev.
+Martínez's side were however knocked out after a 5–2 loss to Ukrainian side Dynamo Kyiv.

 On 12 May 2016, Martínez was sacked by the club, who were 12th with one game remaining.
 He had guided them to the semi-finals of both domestic cups that season, but fans had protested against his management and demanded his removal.